 High and Ultra High Purity Micronised Graphite

-The first commercial product line at Collie will be a 1000 tpa micronising plant producing ultra-fine micronised graphite as an additive for industrial products.
-The Collie plant will receive graphite concentrates at 95% and 99% purity to produce a line of micronised graphite at 95% TGC, in different size fractions, and a line of 99% TGC in different size fractions.
+The first commercial product line at Collie will be a nominal 4000 tpa micronising plant producing ultra-fine micronised graphite as an additive for industrial products.
+The Collie plant will receive graphite concentrates at 95% and 99% purity to produce micronised graphite at both 95% TGC and 99% TGC in different size fractions.
 As one of world’s most versatile manufacturing materials, micronised graphite is used for many high-demand industrial applications, such as polymers, lubricants and battery cathodes.

 Research and Development